Bruges to Paris

 Overview

-This incredible Bruges to Paris bike and boat tour (or Paris to Bruges) goes along rural country roads, towpaths, paved forest trails, and, occasionally, a short distance on the quintessential cobblestone road.
+This incredible electric bike and boat tour from Bruges to Paris (or Paris to Bruges) follows rural country roads, towpaths, paved forest trails, and, occasionally, a short distance on the quintessential cobblestone road.

 You will bike in Belgium and France and curiously, through Holland too, as Belgium and the French part above the Somme River once belonged to Holland.
 This can be seen in the flags of the Belgian and French provinces that still carry the Dutch national symbol of the lion.